GeorgeHahn/firefly-plaid-connector/README.md

 Accounds can be linked using the [Plaid Quickstart tool](https://github.com/plaid/quickstart");
 copy the access token for each institution into `config.json`.

+Please note: the information stored in `config.json` (and the `import-db.sqlite3` database that is created at runtime) is sufficient for anyone to query your account information and transaction history.
+These should be kept very secure.

 ### Docker

 Move `config.json` into the `./config` volume